What Kind of Worms Should I Compost With?

 The Indian Blue (binomial name perionyx excavatus) is often confused with the Red Wiggler and is sold as a Red Wiggler to unsuspecting customers.
 While it is a voracious composting worm, it prefers warmer, more tropical climates.

 It is also very sensitive to changes in barometric pressure, so it’s not uncommon to see a mass escape (or attempted escape) in response to an approaching thunderstorm.
 If your worms freak out like this, the Urban Worm Bag’s design prevents wholesale jailbreaks through its zippered top and bottom.
-You can find the Urban Worm Bag online through Amazon!
+We have the Urban Worm Bag available for sale here in our store!

 Now most worm farmers in the US do not culture the Indian Blue intentionally, so it is difficult to purchase them.
 But if you find a retailer who sells them, you can expect 800-1000 per pound.